 Lending of Portfolio Securities.
 The Fund may lend portfolio securities to brokers, dealers and other financial organizations that meet capital and other credit requirements or other criteria established by the Board.
-These loans, if and when made, may not exceed $33^{1}/{3}\%$ of the total asset value of the Fund (including the loan collateral).
+These loans, if and when made, may not exceed $33^{1/3}\%$ of the total asset value of the Fund (including the loan collateral).
 Such loans may be terminated at any time.
 Any such loans must be continuously secured by collateral maintained on a current basis in an amount at least equal to the market value of the securities loaned by the Fund.
 In a loan transaction, as compensation for lending its securities, the Fund will receive a portion of the dividends or interest accrued on the securities held as collateral or, in the case of cash collateral, a portion of the income from the investment of such cash.
 In addition, the Fund will receive the amount of all dividends, interest and other distributions on the loaned securities.
 However, the borrower has the right to vote the loaned securities.
 The Fund will call loans to vote proxies if a material issue affecting the investment is to be voted upon.
-Loans are made only to borrowers that are deemed by the securities lending agent to be of good financial standing.
-Should the borrower of the securities fail financially, the Fund may experience delays in recovering the securities or exercising its rights in the collateral.
+Loans are made only to borrowers that are deemed by the securities or exercising its rights in the collateral.
 In a loan transaction, the Fund will also bear the risk of any decline in value of securities acquired with cash collateral.
 The Fund will attempt to minimize this risk by limiting the investment of cash collateral to high quality instruments of short maturity.